-Simplifying, upgrading and flushing through old pipework, and adding corrosion and limescale inhibitors to radiators, will make a heating system more efficient.
+Simplifying, upgrading and flushing through old pipework and adding corrosion and limescale inhibitors to radiators will make a heating system more efficient.
 Try to minimise the length of pipe runs to prevent unnecessary heat loss and water use.

 To retain heat, hot and cold pipes, as well as water tanks, must be thoroughly insulated, including joints and bends.

-Controlling your heating system
+Controlling a heating system

 Good control is vital to the efficiency of a heating system and will ensure greater comfort.
-Thermostatic radiator valves are now common but further control can be gained by dividing a building into separate heating ‘zones’.
+Thermostatic radiator valves are now common but further control can be gained by dividing a building into separate heating zones.
 This is particularly useful in larger houses where only a limited area might be used regularly, or spaces are used at different times of the day.

 Central heating dos and don'ts

-• Do be aware of the risk of fire if blow torches are used to solder joints on pipework.
+- Do be aware of the risk of fire if blow torches are used to solder joints on pipework.
 Stop ‘hot works’ an hour before the end of the working day and ensure the area is checked before it is left unattended.
 During works, fit carbon monoxide and smoke alarms.

-• Do ensure your boiler is serviced annually by a registered engineer to maintain its performance and safety.
+- Do ensure your boiler is serviced annually by a registered engineer to maintain its performance and safety.

-• Do position thermostats so that they have a good air flow around them and are not subject to draughts or direct heat from radiators.
+- Do position thermostats so that they have a good air flow around them and are not subject to draughts or direct heat from radiators.

-• Don’t allow anyone to work on your boiler unless they are properly qualified.
+- Don’t allow anyone to work on your boiler unless they are properly qualified.
 Only engineers on the Gas Safe Register may work with gas.

-• Don’t tamper with asbestos.
+- Don’t tamper with asbestos.
 It is a health hazard and often found around old pipes and heating installations.
 If you suspect it is present, seek specialist advice.

-• Don’t forget to think of the future.
+- Don’t forget to think of the future.
 If you are likely to want to install solar thermal panels or other renewable energy sources, check that the system you fit now will work with them.

-Getting the right sized radiator
+Choose the right radiator